aiisuri/eyesuriyanon/README.md

 1. findbound is used to create the visual effect
 2. findbound is used to find the max & min RGB values then scaled it into MIDI
 3. jit.rgb2luma is used to scan each pixel line and convert it into audio waveform

+ChatGPT Example Project is code created by ChatGPT using the prompt "Create this in Java for Processing by drawing a line when the cursor moves from one position to another"